AlcoholRehabHelp Logo

 Does Alcohol Make You Work Better?

-If your job requires socializing in settings where you usually drink, it’s essential to be clear with your employer whether or not this is acceptable.
+Talk to your employer if your job requires socializing in settings where you usually drink.
+It’s important to be clear with your boss on whether or not this is acceptable.

 Sponsored